engagingnewsproject/enp-platform/Readme.md

     *   Export method: select “Custom” bullet
     *   Scroll to bottom of page and click Go
         *   if timeout occurs on export select 50% of tables in “Tables:” and export, then select the final 50% and export.
-15. Move database download to Local socket.
+7. (Optional) Move database download to Local socket.
     *   Upload the database file downloaded from phpMyAdmin in step 14.

         ```
         mysql -uroot -proot -h localhost --socket "/Users/[USERNAME]/Library/Application Support/Local/run/EzKVmKywD/mysql/mysqld.sock" local < /Users/[USERNAME]/Downloads/wp_cmengage.sql
         ```

         *   `[USERNAME]` replace with your local computer username
         *   `/Users/[USERNAME]/Downloads/wp_cmengage.sql `replace path to downloaded database file in step 14.